Taillades

 Taillades (/fr/; Lei Talhadas) is a commune in the Vaucluse department in the Provence-Alpes-Côte d'Azur region in southeastern France.

-It is 5 km east of Cavaillon, and 40 km south east of Avignon.
+It is 6 km east of Cavaillon, and 25 km south east of Avignon.

-Situated in the Luberon, the village covers 675 hectares of which 320 are mountainside.
-It has a population of about 1,900 inhabitants.
+Situated in the Luberon, the village covers 675 hectares of which 320 are forest.

 The village was awarded the 'two flowers' standard in the national competition for floral villages.

 History

 The village developed as a community of stone workers employed at the quarries nearby.
 The entrance to the old village is marked by a medieval tower, a vestige of the original castle.
 The castle was rebuilt in the seventeenth century.
 In 1859, the village mill, Moulin Saint-Pierre, was built.
-Today it is used as a function room for the village.
+Today it is used as a party hall and meeting room for the village.